L2P Learner Driver Mentor Program

-The TAC L2P Program assists disadvantaged Victorian learner drivers aged 16 to 21 with no access to a supervising driver or vehicle to gain the 120 hours driving experience required to apply for a probationary licence.
+The Traffic Accident Commission (TAC) L2P Program assists disadvantaged Victorian learner drivers aged 16 to 21 with no access to a supervising driver or vehicle, to gain the 120 hours driving experience required to apply for a probationary licence.

-The TAC L2P Program is funded by the Transport Accident Commission (TAC) and Department of Transport (DoT), supported by the Victorian Government and coordinated by Maribyrnong City Council.
+The TAC's L2P Program is funded by the Transport Accident Commission and Department of Transport, supported by the Victorian Government and coordinated by Maribyrnong City Council.

 Before being matched with a volunteer mentor, learners participating in the program have access to up to seven free driving lessons throughout the program with a professional instructor.
 This helps learners build their skills before getting on the road with a volunteer mentor and continue progressing through the four stages of the Graduated Licensing System.